 The tactical advantages of a modern account-based prospecting strategy

-• Get higher response rates with research-driven messages: Instead of "Hi, I noticed you work in healthcare," you can write "I saw X covered your recent $50M Series B – congrats on the expansion into telehealth."
+Get higher response rates with research-driven messages: Instead of "Hi, I noticed you work in healthcare," you write "I saw TechCrunch covered your $50M Series B and expansion into telehealth."
 Personalized messages receive 32.7% more replies than generic outreach.

-• Build relationships across the entire buying committee: You talk to multiple people from day one rather than hoping one contact will champion your solution internally.
-This creates broader support and kills single-point-of-failure scenarios.
+Build relationships across the entire buying committee: You talk to multiple people from day one rather than hoping one contact will champion your solution internally.
+This creates broader support and eliminates single-point-of-failure risk.

-• Close deals faster with better-qualified opportunities: You enter conversations already knowing their pain points, budget signals, and buying timeline.
+Close deals faster with better-qualified opportunities: You enter conversations already knowing their business challenges, budget signals, and buying timeline.
 Nurtured leads move through the sales cycle 23% faster than non-nurtured leads.

-• Larger average deal sizes and contract values: You're going after enterprise accounts with real budgets instead of small deals that barely move the needle.
+Larger average deal sizes and contract values: You're targeting enterprise accounts with six-figure budgets instead of $5K deals.
 A focused list of 50 tier 1 and 2 accounts outperforms a generic list of 500 in terms of deal quality and size.

-• Better pipeline quality and conversion rates: Your CRM fills up with prospects who can afford your product, not college students doing research or companies with $500 budgets.
+Better pipeline quality and conversion rates: Your CRM fills with qualified prospects who match your ICP and have real budgets, not tire-kickers with $500 to spend.

 How to get started with account-based prospecting: A 5-step guide

-Account-based prospecting doesn't have to be complicated.
-Follow these five steps to launch your first campaign:
+Launch your first account-based prospecting campaign in five steps: Follow these five steps to launch your first campaign:

-Step 1: Forge an unbreakable sales and marketing alliance
+Step 1: Align sales and marketing on target accounts

-Account-based prospecting fails when sales and marketing work in silos because you end up with mixed messages, wasted effort, and confused prospects.
-If marketing is driving leads for SMBs while sales is targeting enterprise accounts, you're wasting everyone's time.
+Sales and marketing silos kill account-based prospecting.
+You get mixed messages, wasted effort, and confused prospects.
+If marketing targets SMBs while sales pursues enterprise accounts, neither team hits quota.

 What to do: